haha150/haha150.github.io/wTesla/index.md

 ## Token

-Currently, there is one way to Authorize with the Tesla API in the app, you provide a download link to your token in the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:
+Currently, there is only one way to Authorize with the Tesla API in the app, you provide a download link to your token in the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:

 ```
 {